FuelLabs/fuels-ts/apps/docs/src/guide/cli/commands.md

 1. Auto-start a short-lived `fuel-core` node if _needed_ ([docs](./config-file.md#autostartfuelcore))
 2. Run `deploy` on that node

-This is useful when working with contracts, because a contract's id is generated on deployment.
+> _This is useful when working with contracts because a contract's ID is generated only on deployment._

 ## `fuels deploy`